-SSI is the basic federal safety net program for the elderly, blind and disabled, providing them with a minimum guaranteed income.
-For 2021, the maximum federal SSI benefit is $794 a month for an individual and $1,191 a month for a couple (normally, the amounts go up every January 1).
+For 2022, the maximum federal SSI benefit is $841 a month for an individual and $1,261 a month for a couple.
+(Normally, the amounts go up every January 1.)
 These amounts are supplemented in most states (see below).

 Although the Social Security Administration (SSA) administers the program, eligibility for SSI benefits is based on financial need, not on how long you have worked or how much you have paid into the Social Security system.
 However, the financial eligibility rules are quite stringent.
 If you are seeking SSI benefits because you are disabled, you must demonstrate to the SSA’s satisfaction that you are disabled.
 This evaluation focuses on whether an individual is capable of being gainfully employed.

 In some states that do pay a supplement, you may qualify for the state payment even if you don't meet the federal SSI eligibility criteria.
 But even in those states that supplement the federal payment, the total SSI benefit usually falls below the poverty level.
-(For more information on state supplements, visit the SSA Web site.)
+(For more information on state supplements, visit the SSA website.)

 The idea of the SSI program is to provide a floor income level.
 If you are receiving income from another source, your SSI benefit will be cut dollar for dollar.
 In addition, the SSA deems food and shelter you receive from another source to be "in kind" income.
 As a result, actual payment amounts vary depending on your income, living arrangements, and other factors.

-For more on special needs trusts and special needs planning, visit our SpecialNeedsAnswers Web site at www.specialneedsanswers.com.
-While some ElderLawAnswers attorneys practice in this area of the law, all attorneys listed on Special Needs Answers devote a significant part of their practices to working with individuals with special needs and with their families to plan for the future.
+For more on special needs trusts and special needs planning, visit our Special Needs Answers website.
+While some Elder Law Answers attorneys practice in this area of the law, all attorneys listed on Special Needs Answers devote a significant part of their practices to working with individuals with special needs and with their families to plan for the future.